+Figure 2: frequency, phase and time synchronization

+Frequency synchronization (also called "syntonization") means equipment A and B get a common reference signal and evolve at the same rate within a given accuracy and stability but significant instants of the signal are not aligned in time.

+Phase synchronization means equipment A and B get a common reference signal and significant instants are aligned in time within a given accuracy and stability but are not necessary traceable to UTC..

+Time synchronization means equipment A and B are phase-synchronized with a known traceable reference clock (e.g. UTC, same reference for leap seconds, etc.).

-3GPP has defined "synchronized operation" [15] as "Operation of TDD in two different systems, where no simultaneous uplink and downlink occur.".
-Thus, more precisely, this meansmeans:
+Both FDD and TDD mobile networks usually require frequency synchronization in order to implement seamless handovers.
+In addition to that, TDD networks require to align DL/UL switching points between cells in overlapping coverage areas in order to avoid interference.
+3GPP has defined "synchronized operation" [15] as "Operation of TDD in two different systems, where no simultaneous uplink and downlink occur", which implies:

-Synchronizing the beginning of the frame
+Having a common phase reference to align the DL/UL switching points

-Configuring compatible frame structures, i.e. configuringconfiguring the length of the frame, the TDD uplink/downlink ratio and guard period so that the period between the last transmitter stop and the first receiver start is longer than the signal propagation delay of the BS-BS links causing interference.
+Configuring compatible frame structures, i.e. setting the length of the frame, the TDD uplink/downlink ratio and guard period so that the period between the last transmitter stop and the first receiver start is longer than the signal propagation delay of the BS-BS links causing interference.

-This definition is valid both within a single operator network (in order to avoid self-interference between equipment from the same operator), and between operators in the same band (e.g. on adjacent-channels).The following picture illustrates interference when the start of frame is not aligned (2nd scenario) or when TDD UL/DL ratio is not aligned (3rd scenario).
+This definition is valid both within a single operator network (in order to avoid self-interference between equipment from the same operator), and between operators in the same band (e.g. on adjacent-channels).
+It has to be noted:

+In order to avoid interference, only cells in overlapping coverage areas need to be synchronized.

+Time synchronization is not required strictly speaking, but may help having a common traceable reference (e.g. UTC), especially in a multi-operator context

+The following picture illustrates interference when the start of frame is not aligned (2nd scenario) or when TDD UL/DL ratio is not aligned (3rd scenario).